 When things return to normal, this will be a page with details of author events and book festivals.
-For now, I’m rounding up some online events and listing festivals that are either going ahead online or are yet to announce whether they are going ahead (scroll down a bit and you’ll see).
+For now, I’m rounding up some online events and listing festivals that are going ahead/going ahead online (scroll down a bit and you’ll see).
 If you have details of an event you think I should post here, get in touch.
-It’s all a bit *difficult* at the moment, but we shall make the best of it, no?

 I post this information in good faith but please check dates and times with the venue or organiser as things can change.
 This is not an exhaustive list of every book event everywhere, check local press and bookshops for your area too!

-The weekly Virtual Noir at the Bar hosted by Vic Watson (of the Newcastle chapter of NATB) has finished for the year, but check out the archive to see who read over the past few months, and follow their social media for more information: Facebook: www.facebook.com/VNatB/ Twitter: @VNatB1 And check out Bay Tales, their latest venture with exclusive short stories and essays among other great subscriber content: Website: https://baytales.com/ Twitter: @bay_tales
+The weekly Virtual Noir at the Bar hosted by Vic Watson (of the Newcastle chapter of NATB) is on hiatus, but check out the archive and follow their social media for more information: Facebook: www.facebook.com/VNatB/ Twitter: @VNatB1 And check out Bay Tales, their latest venture with exclusive online content and a series of events in the pipeline: Website: https://baytales.com/ Twitter: @bay_tales

-Dr Noir also organises Newcastle Noir, sadly cancelled this year – but a series of online panels were held (full disclosure: I chaired the Murder They Wrote panel) and are available to watch on the festival’s YouTube channel, do check them out.
+Dr Noir also organises Newcastle Noir, with the 2020 online panels available to watch on the festival’s YouTube channel, do check them out.
 Also on the NN channel are a series of interviews under the banner “The Doctor will see you now…”

-The inaugural Lyme Crime festival was cancelled IRL, but #OnLymeCrime saw authors appearing virtually across four days of panels and a Noir At The Bar.
+The inaugural Lyme Crime festival was cancelled IRL in 2020, but #OnLymeCrime had four days of virtual panels and a Noir At The Bar.
 If you missed out, check out the YouTube channel and don’t forget to follow @CrimeLyme too.

-The Theakston Crime Writing Festival in Harrogate is actually one of a series of festivals in the town, and the team behind them have created the HIF Player with all sorts of events, crime fiction and otherwise, available to watch.
+The Theakston Crime Writing Festival in Harrogate is actually one of a series of festivals in the town; they have created the HIF Player with all sorts of events, crime fiction and otherwise, available to watch.
 Website: https://harrogateinternationalfestivals.com/hif-player/ Twitter: @HarrogateFest

 If you are a podcast fan, here’s a few for your ears:

-Two Crime Writers And A Microphone – Steve Cavanagh and Luca Veste chat about books, book world news and anything that comes into their heads… and they talk to other authors.
+Two Crime Writers And A Microphone – Hosted by Steve Cavanagh and Luca Veste.
 Usually hilarious to the point of actual pain.
 Twitter: @TwoCrimeWriters

 The Tartan Noir Show – hosted by Theresa Talbot, interviews, book news and reading recommendations, focused on Scottish crime fiction.
 Twitter: @TBLTartanNoir

 Sbooks – hosted by Scottish crime writers Denzil Meyrick and Douglas Skelton, who talk about books, TV and films amid large doses of banter.
-Lots of author guests too, of course.
 Twitter: @Sbooks15